-Ultimately increases milk yield and helps you make more money.
+Ultimately improves milk yield, helping you make more money

-A three-strain combination of Lactobacilli developed by Envirosystems is employed in OptiSile Maize.
-One is the widely used L Plantarum, to support a standard lactic acid fermentation.
-The combination of the other two produce acetic acid, a proven inhibitor of moulds, yeasts and Clostridia.
+OptiSile Maize employs a three-strain combination of Lactobacilli.
+One is the widely used L Plantarum, a homofermentative bacteria to support a rapid lactic acid fermentation.
+The combination of the two other heterofermentative bacteria work together to inhibit moulds, yeasts and Clostridia.

-Lactic and acetic acid in combination create fast, stable preservation, and maximise palatability and nutrient availability.
-During development, the formulation performed very well in scientific trials and it has proven effective on many farms, over a wide range of dry matters, including both very high and low.
+The combination of strains create fast, stable preservation whilst maximising palatability and nutrient availability.
+The formula has proven effective on many farms, over a wide range of dry matters in the UK and abroad.

 Yeasts, moulds and other spoilage organisms (Clostridia and Listeria) cause silage to heat up at the open clamp face and feed trough, commonly called secondary fermentation.
-This is inhibited by the STAYCOOL effect which generates acetic acid in the clamp as well as lactic acid.
+This is inhibited by the STAYCOOL effect which protects the face of the clamp and continues working at feed-out.

 Independent research published in the respected peer-reviewed journal, Applied Environmental Microbiology, identifies that a rapid lactic fermentation when you fill the clamp is not enough on its own to prevent secondary fermentation. [ref1]

-“The unique combination of bacterial strains in OptiSile additives generates both lactic and acetic acid in the clamp” explains EnviroSystems microbiologist Dr David Adimpong.
-“This inhibits spoilage organisms throughout storage and also keeping the clamp face and silage in the trough stable and cool.
+EnviroSystems microbiologist Henry Russell explains: “The unique combination of bacterial strains in OptiSile additives inhibits spoilage organisms throughout storage and also keeps the clamp face and silage in the trough stable and cool.
 If silage heats this mean feed value and money are being lost into thin air.”